 Arts Integration and Common Core

 San Diego Art Institute and artists Collective Magpie have developed an arts integration program that directly responds to Visual and Performing Art Standards set by the national Common Core curriculum.

 Third and fourth grade students are currently learning the elements of art in conjunction with prompts that integrate English Language Arts standards.
 The Loteria Project presents students with insight into the popular Mexican game while teaching students about culture and art specific to the region.
 Students will create a custom game board featuring paintings and drawings that each class will construct collaboratively.
 The program culminates in an exhibition of the students’ work, and invites the community to play a vibrant round of Loteria as a performative extension of the project.

 San Miguel Elementary School is a Title I school working diligently to create fruitful visual and performance art curriculum to integrate into each grade level.
 To support the Loteria project, please consider making a monetary donation.
 Every dollar counts!

 2015-2016 & 2016-2017

-SDAI is proud to partner with San Diego Unified School District's Learning Through the Arts Title 1 Initiative to bring a long term arts integration residency to Porter Elementary School.
+SDAI is proud to partner with San Diego Unified School District's Learning Through the Arts Title 1 Initiative to bring a long term arts integration residency to Porter Elementary School and Rosa Parks Elementary School.
 The mission of the Title 1 Learning Through the Arts program is to transform school’s cultural climates through art instruction and engagement.
 San Diego Art Institute has placed professional artist Jesi Saucedo in 3rd grade classes at Porter Elementary where she engaged the students in dynamic art lessons that reinforced the concepts they learned in their concurrent language arts studies.
 The Learning Through the Arts Integration Program supports literacy, math and science strategies and is aligned with the National Core Art Standards, Common Core State Standards, and the Next Generation Science Standards.